rm3l/rhdh-must-gather/docs/OMC_COMPATIBILITY.md

 The RHDH must-gather tool produces output that is **fully compatible** with [OMC (OpenShift Must-Gather Client)](https://github.com/gmeghnag/omc), the standard tool used by Support teams for interactive must-gather analysis.

-**Status**: ✅ Namespace inspection is now **collected by default** - all must-gather outputs are OMC-compatible without additional flags.
+**Status**: ✅ Namepace's inspect is now **collected by default** - all must-gather outputs are OMC-compatible without additional flags.

 ## What is OMC?